 Calvin University has a freshmen retention rate of 86%.
 That's a good sign that full-time students like the school and their professors enough to want to stick around for another year.
 It's also a sign that the admissions team did a good job in choosing applicants who were a good fit for the school.

 Students are considered to have graduated on time if they finish their studies within four years.
 At Calvin the on-time graduation rate of first-time, full-time students is 64%.
 That is great when compared to the national average of 33.3%

 During the 2017-2018 academic year, there were 3,181 undergraduates at Calvin with 2,914 being full-time and 267 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Calvin, see our tuition and fees and room and board pages.

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Calvin, approximately 50% of students took out student loans averaging $7,710 a year.
-That adds up to $30,840 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Calvin, approximately 43% of students took out student loans averaging $7,781 a year.
+That adds up to $31,124 over four years for those students.